 Women Won’t Do It

 I recently spoke before the attendees of the New Jersey Symposium for Physiologic Birth.
-I started planning this talk thinking about what birth workers could tell women to do so they would not end up in the OR – things like exercising, skipping dessert, paying for doulas, fighting for water therapies like showering and bathing in birth pools and avoiding epidurals.
+I started planning this talk thinking about what birth workers could tell women to do to avoid the OR – things like exercising, skipping dessert, paying for doulas, fighting for water therapies like showering and bathing in birth pools and avoiding epidurals.
 But the more I thought about it, the more I realized “the average American woman is not going to do these difficult things!”
 They surely have some idea that diet and exercise decrease their chance of cesarean but frankly, women in our culture will not do the tough work involved if they perceive no reason for it.

 People Resist Change

 Lowering the cesarean rate in New Jersey will not be easy.
-One of the biggest reasons that people will not cooperate with a change in how we do birth around here.
+The biggest reason people will not cooperate is that they see no reason to change.
 They do not understand how much danger they are in.

 Overall, Women are Content with How Things Are